 The company has entered into a Consultancy Agreement with Connor Bernstein, of JB Strategy Partners LLC, to perform the duties of Vice President, Strategy and Corporate Development, which agreement had a term commencing April 1, 2021 and ending March 31, 2022.
-Under the agreement, Mr. Bernstein receives a consulting fee of US\$15,000 per month.
+The company subsequently agreed to extend the term of Mr. Bernstein's Consultancy Agreement through June 30, 2022.
+Under the agreement, Mr. Bernstein receives a consulting fee of \$15,000 per month.
 The Consultancy Agreement is subject to termination by either party on one months' notice.